 This shrimp salad recipe with Old Bay tastes like summertime.
 If you’re a seafood lover, it’s the kind of recipe that’s simple to make yet, huge on flavor.
 Try serving this zesty shrimp salad for lunch or at your next summer event.

-When it gets this hot, there’s nothing worse than spending lots of time cooking in the kitchen.
-That’s why you’re going to like this shrimp salad recipe made with Old Bay.
+If you don’t like spending lots of time cooking in the kitchen, you’re going to like this shrimp salad recipe made with Old Bay.

 It’s a simple, quick and healthy recipe that tastes great — and will cool you way down!
 While you have to boil of a pot of water to cook the shrimp, that’s about it.
 Once the water is boiling, it takes takes less than five minutes to cook.
 Quick tip: Use baby shrimp; it cuts the cooking time down significantly.